-Other forms of awards valued in whole or in part by reference to, or otherwise based on, our common shares may be granted either alone or in addition to other awards under the 2021 Plan.
-Subject to the terms of the 2021 Plan (including the limitations described in "Minimum Vesting Requirements" above), the Plan Administrator will have sole and complete authority to determine the persons to whom and the time or times at which such other stock awards will be granted, the number of our common shares to be granted, and all other terms and conditions of such other stock awards.
+Other forms of Awards valued in whole or in part by reference to, or otherwise based on, our common shares may be granted either alone or in addition to other Awards under the 2021 Plan.
+Subject to the terms of the 2021 Plan (including the limitations described in "Minimum Vesting Requirements" above), the Plan Administrator has sole and complete authority to determine the persons to whom and the time(s) at which such other stock Awards are granted, the number of our common shares to be granted, and all other terms and conditions of such other stock Awards.